 Remove carpeting if there is hardwood floor beneath.
-Construct a window seat with built-in storage for a cozy and space-efficient reading space.
+You could also construct a window seat with built-in storage for a cozy and space-efficient reading space.

-Once you choose a project and work out a budget, ask yourself how you will purchase the supplies and tools you need.
+Once you’ve chosen a project and worked out a budget, ask yourself how you will purchase the supplies and tools you need.
 If you plan to pay for the home improvement project gradually over the next few months, putting it on a credit card may not be ideal because of high interest rates.

-Customers with good credit, typically qualify for personal loans that have lower interest rates than those they may have on their credit cards.
-In which case, a personal loan such as a Marcus home improvement loan may be a wise choice for funding small DIY home improvement projects.
+With an easy application process and, typically, lower interest rates than those on credit cards, a personal loan such as a Marcus Home Improvement Loan may be a wise choice for funding small DIY home improvement projects.